jwest33/table-to-mhn/README.md

 # Hopfield Table Memory

-A neural associative memory system for intelligent database querying and pattern completion using Hopfield networks.
+A neural associative memory system for intelligent database querying using Hopfield networks.

 ## Overview

 Transform any pandas DataFrame into a Hopfield-based associative memory that supports:
 - **Sparse Querying**: Find matches using only partial information
-- **Pattern Completion**: Intelligently fill in missing data
 - **Mixed Data Types**: Seamless handling of numeric and categorical columns
 - **Similarity Search**: Find similar records based on learned patterns